 Sanja Frigan-Ciuha.
 Sanja lives in Zagreb and specializes in research at the State Archive there (the State Archive in Zagreb has microfilms for all church records in Croatia, including many that the LDS don't have).
 She can also act as a personal guide in the Zagreb area.
 She thinks her English is not so good but it's fine.
 Her Croatian web page is here (and her photo in front of the Zagreb State Archives).
 Her email address is email@example.com

 Niko Kapetanic'.
 Niko, a native of Konavle, has been researching Konavle genealogy for over 40 years (Konavle is the southern-most tip of Croatia).
 An evaluation of his services can be found here.
 More information is here where you will also find his email address.

 Grant Karcich.
 Grant specializes in Istria (largest city: Rijeka) and the islands south of there.
 His website is here and his email is here.
 His website has a Newsletter which has a "new and useful books" section.
 His ancestors were originally from the island of Unije.

 Nenad Vekaric'.
-Dr. Vekaric' is a native of the Peljes"ac peninsula and specializes in the region that once was the Dubrovnik Republic (southern-most part of Croatia).
-He provides 3 types of family trees, and family histories.
+Dr. Vekaric' is now deceased.
+He was a native of the Peljes"ac peninsula and specialized in the region that once was the Dubrovnik Republic (southern-most part of Croatia).
+He provided 3 types of family trees, as well as family histories.
+His services and his database have been taken over by a colleague of his.
+The email address of this colleague is available by writing to me here.
 An evaluation of his services can be found here.
-He no longer has a website.
-To obtain his email address, contact this website.

 [Others will appear here as we find them -- please contact us and provide details of services: areas covered, specialties, web site, contact information, etc.]